 Spanish – low intermediate

 German – only very basic

-Supervised counseling services in Northern Virginia and online.
+Counseling Services in Northern Virginia and Online

 Click here to schedule an appointment.